-This Master Services Agreement (“MSA” or “GSA”) is between Tigunia, LLC (“Tigunia”) and the customer ordering the Services (“Customer”, “Client”, or “you”) each a “party” and together the “parties”.
+This Master Services Agreement (“MSA”) is between Tigunia, LLC (“Tigunia”) and the Client ordering the Services (“Client”), each a “party” and together the “parties”.
+By purchasing Tigunia’s products or subscribing to Tigunia’s services, Client agrees that it has read and agrees, without reservations, to be bound by the latest version of this MSA.

 1. DEFINED TERMS.
 The defined terms in Schedule 1 shall be applicable to the Agreement.